XinYanC/AXiS/README.md

 2. Run `./local.sh` and try executing a read.

 **Important**: Do not push your username and password to GitHub.
 Only modify it locally.

+**TroubleShooting**

+If you see a `FormulaUnavailableError: No available formula with the name "formula.jws.json".` error when trying to `brew install mongodb-community`, you can try running `brew reinstall llvm`.
+I also updated my MacOS and XCode.
+It should allow you to install mongodb-community after.